The Sheriff (Civil) offices – Their role and record keeping in a conveyancing context.

 However, in Ireland following the 1921 Anglo-Irish Treaty, the vestigial office of (high) sheriff was abolished, with the supervision and execution of court decrees devolved to the newly established County Registrars.
 Due to a combination of circumstances only Dublin (City and County) and Cork (City and County) retained the title of sheriff’s office.

 Accordingly, every county in Ireland has either a sheriff or registrar whose role it is to seize and sell goods belonging to debtors in the discharge of debt.
-As part of their duties, the sheriff (civil) and/ or county registrar’s offices must maintain a register of judgments lodged with their offices.
+As part of their responsibilities, the sheriff (civil) and/or county registrar’s offices are tasked with maintaining a comprehensive register of judgments lodged with their agencies.
 It is against these registers that Sheriff (Civil) searches are conducted.

 Judgments (Debt/ Money) from the District Court, the Circuit Court and the High Court may be registered in Judgment (Debt/ Money) registers or appear as affidavits of judgment in the Registry of Deeds or Judgment Mortgages in the Land Registry.
 More pertinently, Judgments (Debt/ Money) may also be registered with the Sheriff’s (Civil) Office.

-For the purchasing solicitor/ conveyancer a matching entry appearing in the sheriff (Civil) register can alert them to the potential parsing of a judgment into a judgment mortgage against the sale property, and the inconvenience of the premises possibly being saleable only under court supervision.
+For purchasing solicitors/conveyancers, a matching entry in the sheriff (Civil) register can serve as an alert, indicating the possibility of a judgment being converted into a judgment mortgage against the sale property.
+Additionally, it could signal the inconvenience of the premises being saleable only under court supervision.

-Note: – Judgments of the Superior Courts (Supreme Court, Court of Appeal and High Court) and of the Circuit Court for a liquidated sum [i.e., judgments which require the payment of a sum of money] are capable of being registered as judgment mortgages.
+(Note: Judgments from the Superior Courts, such as the Supreme Court, Court of Appeal, and High Court, and of the Circuit Court for a liquidated sum that requires payment, are capable of being registered as judgment mortgages.

-Additionally, a decree of the District Court for a liquidated sum is also capable of being registered as a judgment mortgage (Section 24, Courts Act, 1981).
+Moreover, a decree from the District Court for a liquidated sum can also be registered as a judgment mortgage under Section 24 of the Courts Act, 1981.

 How and what to search for on the Sheriff (Civil) registers?